mindspore-ai/docs/docs/lite/docs/source_en/use/build.md

     ├── runtime
     │   ├── include
     │   ├── lib
-    │   │   ├── libminddata-lite.a         # Static library of image processing
-    │   │   ├── libminddata-lite.so        # Dynamic library of image processing
     │   │   ├── libmindspore-lite.a        # Static library of inference framework in MindSpore Lite
     │   │   ├── libmindspore-lite-jni.so   # Dynamic library of inference framework jni in MindSpore Lite
     │   │   ├── libmindspore-lite.so       # Dynamic library of inference framework in MindSpore Lite